Rurouni Kenshin: Legacy

-Before becoming an official manga author, Narutos author, Masashi Kishimoto, decided that he should try creating a chanbara manga since Weekly Shōnen Jump had not published a title from that genre.
-However, during his years of college, Kishimoto started reading Hiroaki Samura's Blade of the Immortal and Rurouni Kenshin, which used the said genre.
-Kishimoto recalls having never been surprised by manga ever since reading Akira and finding that he was still not able to compete against them.
+Before becoming a manga author himself, Masashi Kishimoto, the author of Naruto, decided to try creating a chanbara manga because Weekly Shōnen Jump had not published a title from that genre.
+However, during college, he started reading Blade of the Immortal and Rurouni Kenshin, both of which belong to the genre.
+Kishimoto recalls that he had never been surprised by manga since reading Akira, and he found that he was still unable to compete with those works.
 Hideaki Sorachi cited Rurouni Kenshin as a major source of inspiration for his manga series, Gintama.
 He also commented that the series influenced the existence of modern historical works, such as manga and video games.
 Kenshin's design partially inspired Koyoharu Gotouge for the appearance of Tanjiro Kamado, protagonist of Demon Slayer: Kimetsu no Yaiba.

 For the series 25th anniversary in January 2021, 15 manga authors sent congratulatory messages: three of Watsuki's former assistants, Eiichiro Oda (One Piece), Hiroyuki Takei (Shaman King), and Shinya Suzuki (Mr. Fullswing); Nobuyuki Anzai (Flame of Recca); Riichiro Inagaki (Eyeshield 21); Takeshi Obata (Death Note); Masashi Kishimoto (Naruto); Mitsutoshi Shimabukuro (Toriko); Hideaki Sorachi (Gintama); Yasuhiro Nightow (Trigun); Kazuhiro Fujita (Ushio & Tora); Yusei Matsui (Assassination Classroom); and Kentaro Yabuki (Black Cat).
-In an interview for the event, Oda told Watsuki that Rurouni Kenshin is popular due to his loyalty to his fans.
+In an interview for the event, Oda told Watsuki that the series' popularity is due to his loyalty to his fans.

 Watsuki commented that Kenshin's tendency to defeat his enemies without killing them became a common trend for protagonists from other Weekly Shōnen Jump, series such as Monkey D. Luffy from One Piece and Naruto Uzumaki from Naruto.